Inflammaging: What It Is and How It Affects Your Skin and Beauty Routine

 The phenomenon, which accelerates when the immune system gets dysregulated, can have numerous implications for skincare and beauty.

-A study published in 2019 showed that cytokines (proinflammatory molecules released from aged cells) contribute significantly to the weakening of collagen fibres, leading to an increased risk of developing deep wrinkles and sagging skin.
-Additionally, these inflammatory compounds were found to be associated with reduced elasticity in the dermis of our skin – another key indicator of aging.
+A study published in 2019 showed that cytokines (inflammatory molecules released from aged cells) contribute significantly to the weakening of collagen fibres, leading to an increased risk of developing deep wrinkles and sagging skin.
+Additionally, these inflammatory compounds were found to be associated with reduced elasticity – another key indicator of aging.

 Causes Of Inflammaging

-The primary cause is an imbalance between inflammatory biomarkers such as cytokines and oxidative stress molecules like reactive oxygen species.
+The primary cause is an imbalance between inflammatory chemicals such as cytokines and oxidative stress molecules like free radicals.
 This disturbance creates an environment that is detrimental to our skin's health over time, leading to accelerated signs of aging, including wrinkles and hyperpigmentation.

 There are several key contributors to this balance disruption: